 When school rolls back around, many kids don’t get the sleep they need.
 Lack of sleep can impact their ability to learn and focus in the classroom.
 In fact, it might very well be true that better sleep leads to better grades.
 The more rested a child is the better they will be able to pay attention in class and cause less disruptions.

-Sure-Fire Strategies for Sound Sleep
+Sure-Fire Strategies for Creating a Sound Sleep Schedule

 There are several ways that you can get your kids into a good sleeping routine and get them ready to go back to school.
 Follow these easy steps and your child is sure to be well rested for their first day!